THE ESSENTIAL CHECKING ACCOUNT is a lesson designed to help students:

 COMPARE: FIND AN APARTMENT is an activity designed to help students navigate a challenging process and find an apartment that fits their lifestyle and budget.

-DATA CRUNCH is an online set of lessons designed to teach students key personal finance concepts while also honing their analytical skills.
-The lessons pique student interest with an opening question, and then combine personal finance related data, charts, and graphs to answer a series of increasingly difficult questions.
+DATA CRUNCH FROM NEXT GEN PERSONAL FINANCE (NGPF) is an online set of lessons teaching students key personal finance concepts and honing their analytical skills.
+The lessons pique interest with an opening question and combines personal finance related data, charts, and graphs to answer a series of increasingly difficult questions.

 CREATE YOUR OWN LINKEDIN PROFILE is a Common Core Standards-aligned project, where students have the option of creating a mock profile via our Google Docs template or creating an actual profile on LinkedIn.com.
 NGPF offers a full semester curriculum, individual lessons, and hundreds of projects, activities, and case studies, as well as professi...